Nomad Travel Insurance Protects Your Health, Finances, and Possessions

 For “Grey Nomads”: Insurance for Seniors

-If you are a nomad over 65, there are special considerations when it comes to your international health and travel medical insurance.
-See our detailed pages on health insurance for retirees abroad and the best travel insurance for seniors.
+If you are a nomad who is over 65, there are special considerations when it comes to your international health insurance and travel medical insurance.
+See our detailed pages on international health insurance for retirees abroad and the best travel insurance for seniors.

 World Nomads Travel Insurance Plans